Coronavirus impact saps AT&T revenue; 3M sign-ups at HBO Max

 Tens of millions of people in the U.S. can’t get broadband or can’t afford it, and that has only grown more difficult for them during the pandemic as work, school and social interaction have shifted online.

-The company added 135,000 customers to prepaid service, which tends to be cheaper.
+The company added 135,000 customers to prepaid phone service, which tends to be cheaper.

-AT&T also lost 886,000 customers in its “premium” TV division, which is mostly DirecTV subscribers.
+AT&T Inc. also lost 886,000 customers in its “premium” TV division, which is mostly DirecTV subscribers.
 That video base has shrunk by a quarter in two years.

 Overall, the Dallas company’s quarterly profit fell 65% to $1.28 billion, or 17 cents per share.

 Adjusted for asset impairment costs and other items, earnings came to 83 cents per share.
-The average estimate of 17 analysts surveyed by Zacks Investment Research was for earnings of 78 cents per share.
+Wall Street expected per-share earnings of 78 cents, according to a survey by Zacks Investment Research.

 Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on T at https://www.zacks.com/ap/T